-Biological Weapons Issue.
-Notably, the State Department's annual reports on global terrorism have not included mention of controversial allegations first made by some State Department officials in 2002 that Cuba has been involved in developing biological weapons.
-In May 2002, Under Secretary of State for Arms Control and International Security John Bolton stated that "the United States believes that Cuba has at least a limited offensive biological warfare research-and-development effort" and "has provided dual-use technology to other rogue states."
-Bolton called on Cuba "to cease all BW-applicable cooperation with rogue states and to fully comply with all of its obligations under the Biological Weapons Convention."
+The controversial allegations date back to May 2002, when then Under Secretary of State for Arms Control and International Security John Bolton stated that "the United States believes that Cuba has at least a limited offensive biological warfare research-and-development effort" and "has provided dual-use technology to other rogue states."
+Bolton called on Cuba "to cease all BW-applicable cooperation with rogue states and to fully comply with all of its obligations under the Biological Weapons Convention."18

 When questioned on the issue, Secretary of State Powell maintained that Under Secretary Bolton's statement was not based on new information.
 Powell asserted that the United States believes Cuba has the capacity and the capability to conduct research on biological weapons but emphasized that the Administration had not claimed that Cuba had such weapons.
-Some observers viewed Powell's statement as contradicting that of Under Secretary Bolton.
-In late June 2003, news reports stated that an employee of the State Department's Bureau of Intelligence and Research maintained that Under Secretary Bolton's assertions about Cuba and biological weapons were not supported by sufficient intelligence.
-In the support of the State Department's Bureau of Intelligence and Bolton's assertions about Cuba and biological weapons were not supported by sufficient intelligence.
+Some observers viewed Powell's statement as contradicting that of Under Secretary Bolton.19 In late June 2003, news reports stated that an employee of the State Department's Bureau of Intelligence and Research maintained that Under Secretary Bolton's assertions about Cuba and biological weapons were not supported by sufficient intelligence.20